Distributed coloring and the local structure of unit-disk graphs: Coloring without coordinates

 We now turn to our second upper bound on $\tfrac12(\mu(D_1(u))+\mu(D_1(v)))$.
-Consider the region $R_u\subset D_1(u)$ (bounded by the fat red curve) and the region $R_v\subset D_1(v)$ (bounded by the fat blue curve) in Figure \ref{fig:2d23}, right.
-This time, each of the regions $R_u$ and $R_v$ can be covered by 4 regions of diameter 1, and thus
+Consider the region $R_u\subset D_1(u)$ (bounded by the fat red dashed curve) and the region $R_v\subset D_1(v)$ (bounded by the fat blue curve) in Figure \ref{fig:2d23r}.
+The region $R_u$ is defined as follows: take 6 points $z_1,\ldots,z_6$ appearing in clockwise order on $C_1(u)$, such that any two consecutive points $z_i,z_{i+1}$ (with indices modulo 6) form an equilateral triangle with $u$, and such that $z_1$ lies on the line $(uv)$, and the angle $\angle z_1uv$ is equal to 0.
+Now define $R_u$ as the union of the four Reuleaux triangles with vertices $uz_2z_3$, $uz_3z_4$, $uz_4z_5$, and $uz_5z_6$.
+The region $R_v$ is defined as the symmetric of $R_u$ with respect to the perpendicular bisector of the segment $[u,v]$.
+By definition, each of the regions $R_u$ and $R_v$ can be covered by four regions of diameter 1, and thus

 As before, by Lemma \ref{lem:radius12}, we also have

 Note that $d(u)=\mu(D_1(u)) =\sum_{r\in [0,1]} \mu(C_r(u)) $ and $d(v)=\mu(D_1(v)) =\sum_{r\in [0,1]} \mu(C_r(v)) $.